Jerrysuper123/event-bite/README.md

 ### User stories

-As a student, I like go to school events without reading event posters or events near me because I want instant acces to these info.
+- As a student, I like go to school events without reading event posters or events near me because I want instant acces to these info.

-As a shopper, I like to instantly access promotional events near me because I have no time to collect value coupons or keep track of event dates.
+- As a shopper, I like to instantly access promotional events near me because I have no time to collect value coupons or keep track of event dates.

-As a tourist, I would like to plan my days around tourism events better rather than gathering info piecemeal, because I am on a trip to relax, not to do heavy planning.
+- As a tourist, I would like to plan my days around tourism events easily rather than gathering info piecemeal, because I am on a trip to relax, not to do heavy planning.

-As a diner, I would like to see restaurant offers near me once I stepped out the office, because I had a tiring day at work and I just want quick access to good food at great prices.
+- As a diner, I would like to see restaurant offers near me once I stepped out the office, because I had a tiring day at work and I just want quick access to good food at great prices.

-As a organizer, I want quick access to crowds to my events rather than doing heavy planning, because I want my marketing and promotional activities to be nimble and efficient (cost & time).
+- As a organizer, I want quick access to crowds to my events rather than doing heavy planning, because I want my marketing and promotional activities to be nimble and efficient (cost & time).

 ### Key features based on user story

 1. Display today's events on a map near the event attendee
 2. Display events for the month on a calendar so that the event attendees could easily plan their times
 3. Allow event organizers to publish events instantly, displaying the events on the map or calendar with their corporate logos and color for branding purposes
-4. QR code for the event organizers to paste the QR in the vicinity, so as to allow people to scan the code to explore nearby events
+4. QR code for the event organizers to publicise the QR code in the vicinity, so as to allow people to scan the code to explore nearby events

 ## 2. Scope

 ### Functional specification

-- Users could scan the QR to explore nearby events on the app
+- Users could scan the QR code to explore nearby events on the app

 ### Content